Pikachuxxxx/Fireworks-Engine/README.md

 - Simple API for faster development and customisation
 - Simple Window and Input management System
 - Huge custom Maths Library and a lot of utility functions
+- Render textures and Frame Buffer objects
-- and a lot more on the way....
+- Many more on the way...

 #
 ### Building